Anger Management Counselling and Therapy

 Each of us reacts to different situations differently.
 Some common situations that bring up anger include feeling dismissed, overwhelmed with responsibilities, or facing injustice.
 Anger may also arise in situations involving grief and loss.
 Recognising the situations where we are more prone to strong feelings of anger is the first step in managing it.
 When we can identify such moments, we can pause, take a step back, and handle them with a clearer mind rather than letting emotions direct our actions.
 Anger counselling services in Singapore at In Focus Counseling & Therapy can help you identify these situations.

 Anger is often felt in the body through bodily sensations.
 We might feel our heart race, tightness in our chest, muscles tensing, shallow breathing, and heat in the body.
 Emotionally, anger may be present in varying degrees, from irritation or annoyance (milder levels) to infuriation or outrage (greater intensity).
-Our feelings are important for knowing when something is not right and to do something about it.
-For example, in situations of mistreatment, anger can be productive when used positively to assert oneself and set boundaries.
+When anger becomes overwhelming or difficult to manage due to frequency of anger episodes or intensity of the emotions, it can affect your day-to-day life, well-being and relationships.

 Consequences of Poor Anger Management